Northeast Zone

 - January 31-April 1- Glass Hill Access area is open 7 days per week.

-Our sandhill cranes have headed south for warmer weather.
-Cedar waxwings and Robins are congregating signifying that spring migration is charging up.
-Water levels remain normal, the main refuge below foothill road still offers good birding with spotting scopes from either the overlook or the White Barn parking lots.
+- Our sandhill cranes have returned to their northern nesting grounds.
+Cedar waxwings and Robins are still congregating signifying that spring migration is continuing.
+Water levels are below normal, the main refuge below foothill road still offers good birding with spotting scopes from either the overlook or the White Barn parking lots.
 Note: All visitors must have in their possession a free daily permit to access the wildlife area.
 Permits are available at several self-check-in stations at entry points and parking lots.
 All visitors also need a parking permit to park in the wildlife area.
 Find out how to buy a parking permit.

 Umatilla County